amzn/style-dictionary/README.md

 ## Extending

 The style dictionary build system is made to be extended.
-We don't know exactly how everyone will want to use style dictionaries in their project, which is why it is simple to create custom transforms and formats.
+We don't know exactly how everyone will want to use style dictionaries in their project, which is why you can create custom transforms and formats.

 ```javascript
 const StyleDictionary = require('style-dictionary').extend('config.json');